lildann/lildann/README.md

 #### Mission-driven
 As a founding member of the Gallery Climate Coalition - a charity formed during lockdown to develop a meaningful and industry-specific response to the growing climate crisis - I conducted research and attended board-meetings to deliver this [online resource](https://galleryclimatecoalition.org/) which includes a carbon-calculator tailored to the art world.
 This has enabled galleries to conduct a yearly carbon report and thus help them reduce the amount of carbon they use by 50% by 2030.
 It sparked my interest in how tech can solve problems.

 In work and while learning, I am motivated by solutions that can make a difference.
-My idea for a community-focused football app (designed for players outside of its traditionally male audience) was chosen and developed for the final engineering project at Makers.
+My idea for a community-focused football app (designed for players outside of the sport's traditionally male audience) was chosen and developed for the final engineering project at Makers.
 Seeing [KickAbout](https://github.com/lildann/kickabout) take shape from identifying a gap in the market, to being built into an online platform was really exciting.
 My experience working in creative industries gives me a unique perspective in approaching problems that coding can solve.

-#### Communication
+#### Planning and Communication
-As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships across departments was key to the success of each exhibition.
+As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships internally across departments and externally with artists, suppliers, and clients was key to the success of each exhibition.
 Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and leading agenda-focused meetings.

 For each of the group projects while at Makers, the time we spent in the planning and design stages helped communication and productivity, keeping the team on track and completing the Minimum Viable Product.
 Using agile processes - such as daily stand-ups and retros - also helped with communication and general wellbeing.
 Since finishing the course at Makers, I have become a mentor to three students.
 Entering a new industry, I appreciate that it can feel daunting, and aim to give advice, encouragement and perspective to fully embrace the intensity of the course.

-#### Time Management
+#### Time Management and Attention to Detail
 When working for an arts book publisher in Berlin, I proofread non-fiction texts in layout stages - this required a good eye for detail, and the ability to work consistently and methodically when under a time-pressured print deadline.
 These skills have been helpful while at Makers, and I take pride in writing clear, well-crafted code.

 With the introduction of JavaScript in week 6 of the course, I initially struggled with self-led learning and where to start with the amount of material to cover.
 By planning my goals for the week, timeboxing my learning, and making time for reflection each day, I've learnt how to maximise productivity, which includes breaks, and get the most out of my learning.